graezykev/normalise-your-git-commit-and-push/steps.md

   - 5.2 - [Force test Before Push](#52-force-test-before-push)

   - 5.3 - [Force Push](#53-force-push)

-But don't worry, each step is clear and straightforward.

 ## 1. Init your Project (if you haven't)